-In order to take fully improve your sales pitch you really need to tap into not only what you customer wants, but needs they haven’t thought of yet, here’s an example of how to discover them.
+In order to fully improve your sales pitch you really need to tap into, not only what you customer wants, but needs they haven’t thought of yet, here’s an example of how to discover them.
 Here’s an old story I learnt a long time ago whilst studying marketing.

 Long time ago a young man entered a BMW dealer’s salesroom to look at the latest 3-Series.
 He had cash, and he was eager to make a purchase decision.
 But he could not choose between buying the BMW or a similar Mercedes from the dealership next door.
 A salesperson approached him and soon noticed the man was indecisive and suggested that he maybe able to help…

 “Tell me what you prize most about the 3 Series,” said the salesperson.
 “It is a very fast car with an incredible speed that is why I like it.” said the customer

 After asking a few more questions regarding the customer’s lifestyle, the salesperson discovered that the young man was in a new relationship.
 So what did the salesperson do?
 The obvious, he changed is tone accordingly, to use the young man’s weaknesses to help him in his cause.
 He told the young man how delighted his new partner would be when he returned home with this new sporty saloon!
 He created a mental picture in the young man’s mind of him and his partner driving to the shores in the 3 Series.

 How all his buddies will envy his life because of the car?
 And immediately the man realized it and the salesperson continued nailing his story.
 Before you realize it, the young man handed over the cash to the BMW dealership, in general he was bought into buying the car by the salesperson!
 The salesperson discovered the young man’s inner desire and took full advantage to help his cause until the young man realized that the 3 Series is more important than his money.